return42/sphkerneldoc/linux_src_doc/include/drm/drm_atomic_h.rst

 whether the state CRTC changed enough to need a full modeset cycle
 ------------------------------------------------------------------

-connectors_changed, mode_changed and active_change.
+connectors_changed, mode_changed and active_changed.
 This helper simply
 combines these three to compute the overall need for a modeset for \ ``state``\ .

+The atomic helper code sets these booleans, but drivers can and should change them appropriately to accurately represent whether a modeset is really needed.
+In general, drivers should avoid full modesets whenever possible.

+For example if the CRTC mode has changed, and the hardware is able to enact the requested mode change without going through a full modeset, the driver should clear mode_changed during its ->atomic_check.

 ..
 This file was automatic generated / don't edit.